formers/former/README.md

 The advantages of the first option being that you can skip arguments.
 If you want to set one single class on a text field, you don't have to go and set the label and the value and the yada yada to `null`, you just do `Former::text('name')->class('class')`.

+Everytime you call a method that doesn't actually exist, Former assumes you're trying to set an attribute and creates it magically.
+That's why you can do in the above example `->rows(10)` ; in case you want to set attributes that contain dashes, just replace them by underscores : `->data_foo('bar')` equals `data-foo="bar"`.
+Now of course in case you want to set an attribute that actually contains an underscore (jeez aren't you the little smartass) you can always use the fallback method `setAttribute('data_foo', 'bar')`.
+You're welcome.

 ## Out-of-the-box integration to Bootstrap

 So that's pretty nice, but so far that just looks like a modification of Laravel's Form class I mean, what's so Bootstrappy about all that ?
 That's where the magic underneath lies : Former recognizes when you create an horizontal or veritcal form, and goes the extra mile of wrapping each field in a control group, all behind the scenes.